ydwww/EC464_Team15_Betterbot/Software_report.md

 There are five circuit files to simulate in LTSpice for this project:

-1.Active Antenna
+1. Active Antenna
-2.Isolation Amplifier
+2. Isolation Amplifier
-3.Tracking Filter
+3. Tracking Filter
-4.Triode Mixer
+4. Triode Mixer
-5.Combined System (Antenna, Isolation Amplifier, Tracking Filter, and Triode Mixer)
+5. Combined System (Antenna, Isolation Amplifier, Tracking Filter, and Triode Mixer)

+By downloading them, we can open them up in LTspice.
+Then click the **run** button, you will see the output of each circuits.